EnactProtocol/encat-spec-and-tools/README.md

     return {"message": "Hello World"}
 ```

-Enact addresses a critical need in the AI ecosystem: as AI agents become more capable, they require reliable access to a diverse set of reliable tools and capabilities.
+Enact addresses a critical need in the AI ecosystem: as AI agents become more capable, they require reliable access to a diverse set of tools and capabilities.
 Enact provides a standardized protocol for defining, discovering, and executing tasks that AI agents can use at runtime.
-Think of it as a universal interface between AI agents and the tools they need to get things done.
+Think of it as a universal registry and execution environment for AI tools, perfectly complementing MCP's tool integration capabilities.

 ## Architecture

-The Enact Protocol consists of several key components that work together:
+The Enact Protocol consists of several key components that work together with MCP:

 ```mermaid
 flowchart TB